Best Chrome VPN 2023

 Looking for a provider that will allow you to protect an unlimited number of devices on a single plan?
 Well, if so, Surfshark may be the choice for you, because it is one of only a few servers that puts no cap on the number of simultaneous connections you can run through it.
 This is great if you have a large household who all want to use it – you could even split the costs.

-Its servers are the only area that we could possibly criticise Surfshark.
+Its servers are the only area that we could possibly criticize Surfshark.
 It has a decent selection, for sure, but with only just over 3,200 in 65 countries, it’s definitely got fewer than several of the other top providers.

 Best Chrome VPN: PureVPN.
 Image shows the company logo.

-PureVPN features
+PureVPN overview:

 Locations 6,500+ servers in 140+ countries